pme123/play-wsocket-scalajs/README.md

 If you have troubles understanding it, please check out [Binding.scala-Google-Maps](https://github.com/pme123/Binding.scala-Google-Maps), where I explained all the details.

 #### ScalaJS Routes
-To use Play routes from within the client, we need again something to do:
+To use Play routes from within the client, we need again something to do.
+My solution is taken from here: [github.com/vmunier/play-scalajs.g8](https://github.com/vmunier/play-scalajs.g8/issues/50)

 * build.sbt
 ```scala